jadecobra/python_tdd_exercises/source/calculator/calculator_10.rst

 test_streamlit_calculator_display
 *********************************************************************************

-I want the :ref:`calculator<how to make a calculator>` to have a place to show results as the user clicks the numbers for a calculation
+I want the :ref:`calculator<how to make a calculator>` to have a place to show results as the user clicks numbers

 ----